19hours/sg-statutes/Acts/Central Provident Fund Act.md

 [39/2000]

-(10) Where a member or his spouse or both of them jointly own any immovable property sold by a Housing Authority or by a lessee of a Housing Authority, the Board may permit the member —
+(10) Where a member or his spouse or both of them jointly own any immovable property sold by an approved developer, by a Housing Authority or by a lessee of a Housing Authority, the Board may permit the member —

 (a) to withdraw the minimum sum or part thereof from his account with an approved bank or his retirement account; or